COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Introduction

 For instance, consider the scenario illustrated in \autoref{fig:semi-static}, where a robot must retrieve a cylindrical object from a shelf while two additional movable obstacles can occupy arbitrary positions within the same shelf region.
 Such semi-static variability frequently arises in real-world settings, particularly in warehouse and industrial environments, where bins and packages are repeatedly rearranged between tasks.

 Preprocessing-based methods exploit this structured variability to accelerate query-time planning and, in some cases, achieve fixed-time performance.
-Experience-based frameworks \cite{coleman_experience-based_2014, berenson_robot_2012, chamzas_learning_2022, ishida_coverlib_2025} improve efficiency by reusing prior solutions but provide no coverage guarantees—that is, they cannot certify whether a valid obstacle arrangement will admit a solution.
+Experience-based frameworks \cite{coleman_experience-based_2014, berenson_robot_2012, chamzas_learning_2021, ishida_coverlib_2025, phillips_e-graphs_2021} improve efficiency by reusing prior solutions but provide no coverage guarantees—that is, they cannot certify whether a valid obstacle arrangement will admit a solution.
 Fixed-time motion planners \cite{islam_alternative_2021, van_den_berg_creating_2005} do provide formal guarantees, but require restrictive assumptions such as discretizing the obstacle configuration space and assuming all movable obstacles to be identical.
 These assumptions limit their applicability to realistic domains, where obstacles vary continuously in both size and placement.

-In this work, we propose \method, a roadmap-coverage framework within the fixed-time motion planning domain that extends beyond discretized formulations to handle continuous problem spaces while still affording fixed-time guarantees.
+We propose \method, a roadmap-coverage framework for fixed-time motion planning that extends beyond discretized formulations to handle continuous problem spaces while maintaining fixed-time guarantees.
 Given a semi-static environment represented as a continuous set of possible obstacle placements, \method incrementally constructs a roadmap in the robot’s configuration space.
-By explicitly associating robot motions on the roadmap with the corresponding obstacle configurations that invalidate them, \method systematically verifies coverage of the problem space.
-This enables fixed-time query resolution even when the obstacle configurations are defined in a continuous domain.
+By associating robot motions on the roadmap with obstacle configurations that invalidate them, \method systematically verifies coverage of the problem space, enabling fixed-time query resolution even when obstacle configurations are defined over continuous domains.

-We evaluate \method in simulation using a 7-DoF manipulator performing object-picking tasks from a shelf and a table.
-Our experiments show that \method achieves broader coverage in continuous domains than prior methods, while maintaining reasonable preprocessing times. \method naturally extends to heterogeneous obstacle sizes, demonstrating its flexibility beyond uniform setups.
+We evaluate \method using a 7-DoF manipulator performing object-picking tasks in tabletop and shelf environments.
+Our experiments show that \method achieves significantly broader problem-space coverage than state-of-the-art fixed-time baselines, particularly in heterogeneous obstacle setups.
+Furthermore, \method resolves complex motion queries orders of magnitude faster than single-query planning from scratch, while maintaining high success rates even in narrow-passage scenarios where traditional planners often fail to find a solution within reasonable time limits.